MotoAcidic/Shroud/doc/README.md

-Shroud Core 0.1.1.x
+Fiveg Core 0.1.1.x
 =====================

 Setup
 ---------------------
-[Shroud Core] (https://shroudx.org/get-shroud/) is the original Shroud client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Shroud transactions (which is currently several hundreds MBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Fiveg Core] (https://fivegx.org/get-fiveg/) is the original Fiveg client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Fiveg transactions (which is currently several hundreds MBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

 Running
 ---------------------
-The following are some helpful notes on how to run Shroud on your native platform.
+The following are some helpful notes on how to run Fiveg on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/shroud-qt` (GUI) or
+- `bin/fiveg-qt` (GUI) or
-- `bin/shroudd` (headless)
+- `bin/fivegd` (headless)

 ### Windows

-Unpack the files into a directory, and then run shroud-qt.exe.
+Unpack the files into a directory, and then run fiveg-qt.exe.

 ### OS X

-Drag Shroud-Core to your applications folder, and then run Shroud-Core.
+Drag Fiveg-Core to your applications folder, and then run Fiveg-Core.

 ### Need Help?